joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/04/23/us/coronavirus-today.html?searchResultPosition=9

 **Murdoch’s Pick to Run The New York Post Bets On the Web and Celebs**\
 `Keith Poole arrived last month with plans to make the tabloid more digital.
-Many of his staff have yet to hear from him.`\
+Many on his staff have yet to hear from him.`\
 https://nytimes.com/2021/04/23/business/media/new-york-post-editor.html?searchResultPosition=10